lpnh/dotfiles/README.md

 # dotfiles

-Simple and aesthetic Wayland environment on a minimal EndeavourOS installation

 > it's called "dotfiles" because that folder ".config" starts with a dot and is
 > therefor hidden
 >